PATRICK WESTON

 The Copenhagen metro gets a really big shout out!
 It's fully automated and driverless, and the trains are really frequent.
 I got an unlimited 3-day pass, and it was an excellent choice.

-View of the Øresund Bridge, taken from Wikipedia
+Aerial view of the Øresund Bridge connecting Copenhagen and Malmö, taken from Wikipedia (September 2015).

-Screenshot of Google Maps showing Copenhagen and Malmö
+Screenshot of Google Maps showing the greater Copenhagen and Malmö region and the Øresund crossing.

 Speaking of public transportation, I took a regional train over to Malmö, Sweden on my second day.
 It cost about $15 each way, trains run every 15 minutes, and you get to cross the impressive Øresund Bridge.